Common land enquiries show whether the land is within common land and not owned by the public or other body.

 A simple definition is very hard to give.
 However, common land does not mean that citizens own the land in common.
 Often it is a piece of privately owned land where 'through ancient arrangement' specified people other than the owner, called 'commoners', enjoy a legal right 'in common' (collectively) to profit from the land in specified ways.

-A search will show you if the land shown on your plan is within common land.
+A search (Q.22 of the Con29O) will show you if the property/land shown on your plan is within or abutting common land.

 How to apply and cost

-A common land enquiry is now answered under number 22 of the on the CON290 form.
+A common land enquiry is answered under question 22 of the CON290 form.
 The charge for each question on the form is: